 When Twistage first implemented its Amazon S3 and Amazon EC2 integration more than four years ago, they were able to develop and release a prototype very quickly.
 Because the AWS platform is developer friendly, Wadler’s group has been able to constantly improve their integration and extend it even further.
 The ability to image machines and launch them at will has helped them to design a flexible and powerful system for handling overflow and increasing capacity on both content ingestion and transcoding.

-Wadler says, “Our Amazon S3 integration has largely mitigated the need to constantly expand our storage capacity in the traditional way.
-Furthermore, Amazon S3’s reliability and resilience are very strong points.”
-In its entire four years of using AWS for storage, Twistage has only experienced a handful of service interruptions and no long-term data loss.
+“Our Amazon S3 integration has largely mitigated the need to constantly expand our storage capacity in the traditional way," Wadler says.
+"And the reliability and resilience of Amazon S3 are very strong points.”
+In its four years of using AWS for storage, Twistage has only experienced a handful of service interruptions and no long-term data loss.
 Wadler continues, “With Amazon’s European Union deployments of Amazon S3 and Amazon EC2, we were able to quickly release an EU offering to an existing client without much development effort.
-With AWS, we have saved many man hours as well as many dollars.”
+With AWS, we have saved many hours as well as many dollars.”

 Wadler recommends that new AWS users learn about AWS’s security model, invest time in setting up a way to manage keys, take full advantage of available libraries to interact with AWS APIs, and separate applications for images.

 “Overall, we have been very pleased with AWS," Wadler says.
 "As beta testers, we had high hopes for Amazon’s cloud services, and it’s been a delight to see the growth in both the depth and breadth of the offering.
 Our business involves making the lives of our customers easier, and AWS makes our lives easier.
 We’re big fans!”

 To learn more about how AWS can help your web application needs, visit our Web Applications details page: http://aws.amazon.com/web-mobile-social.